Welcome to StarDate

 Stardate Magazine

-This issue answers all of your questions about the upcoming Great North American Eclipse on April 8th, 2024!
-This is our guide to one of nature’s most beautiful and astounding events: a total solar eclipse.
-We’ll also have all the latest astronomy news, a comprehensive two-month stargazing guide for the months of March and April, detailed skycharts, and answers to your astronomy questions from our science guru Merlin.
+This issue highlights the return of an instrument that studies the infrared universe, and after a decade, it’s about to come home to the McDonald Observatory in Texas.
+We’ll also have all the latest astronomy news, a comprehensive two-month stargazing guide for the months of May and June, detailed skycharts, and answers to your astronomy questions from our science guru Merlin.

 Shopping Cart